statamic-rad-pack/runway/docs/resources.md

 ### Title field

-When Runway displays models inside inside the Control Panel (eg. in relationship fields, in search), it'll default to showing the first listable field it can find, based on your blueprint.
+When Runway displays models inside the Control Panel (eg. in relationship fields, in search), it'll default to showing the first listable field it can find, based on your blueprint.

 If you'd like to specify a different field, you may do so by setting the `title_field` option on your resource.